Welcome to DARE Ohio * About DARE Ohio * Program Overview

 The D.A.R.E.
 (Drug Abuse Resistance Education) program is an internationally recognized, model program created in 1983 by the Los Angeles Police Department and the Los Angeles Unified School District.

-In order to be certified to instruct D.A.R.E., a police officer is first interviewed by a panel of police executives, D.A.R.E.
-Officers and school administrators.
-If approved, the officer must then complete two weeks (80 hours) of intensive training by Ohios accredited Training Center.
+In order to be certified to instruct D.A.R.E. an officer must complete two weeks (80 hours) of intensive training by Ohio’s accredited Training Center.

 The Law Enforcement Foundation is the only entity in Ohio with permission to train D.A.R.E.
 Officers.
 The DARE Officer Training is administered and funded by the Law Enforcement Foundation.